PM Modi meets Norwegian counterpart in Denmark, discusses ways to deepen developmental cooperation | Science-Environment

 Modi's visit comes amid the Ukraine crisis, which has united much of Europe against Russia.

 ''Prime Minister highlighted that Norway's skills and India's scope provided natural complementarities.
-Both leaders discussed the potential for deepening engagement in areas like Blue Economy, renewable energy, green hydrogen, solar and wind projects, green shipping, fisheries, water management, rainwater harvesting, space cooperation, long term Infrastructure investment, health and culture,'' the release added.
+Both leaders discussed the potential for deepening engagement in areas like Blue Economy, renewable energy, green hydrogen, solar and wind projects, green shipping, fisheries, water management, rainwater harvesting, space cooperation, long term Infrastructure investment, health and culture,'' the MEA said.

-Later, Modi would attend the 2nd India-Nordic Summit along with Prime Ministers of Denmark, Iceland, Finland, Sweden and Norway where they will take stock of the cooperation since the First India-Nordic Summit in 2018.
+Later, Modi attended the 2nd India-Nordic Summit along with Prime Ministers of Denmark, Iceland, Finland, Sweden and Norway where they discussed the destabilising effect of the conflict in Ukraine and its broader regional and global implications as they agreed to remain closely engaged on the issue.

-''Today’s agenda includes the India-Nordic Summit and bilateral talks with Nordic leaders after which I will leave for Paris to hold talks with President @EmmanuelMacron,'' Modi tweeted before starting his engagements for the day.

-Briefing the media on Tuesday, Foreign Secretary Vinay Kwatra had said that the India-Nordic summit focuses on the elements of bilateral cooperation which essentially fall into three to four major clusters - trade and investment ties; the digital and innovation partnership; the green partnership; and other areas of economic cooperation.
+''Norway and the other Nordic countries reiterated our strong condemnation of Russia's war against Ukraine.
+We emphasised that the war is not just a European concern; it will have far-reaching global repercussions, including reduced food security and energy security.
+However, the Nordic countries and India clearly have different starting points and perspectives.
+For this reason, it was important to discuss the situation in depth,'' Prime Minister Store said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)